 Take a moment to see for yourself the man behind the curtain of ignorance in Barrie.

 Videography and post-production by John Ironside

-Five Points Media is currently in transition to become a provincially registered not-for-profit corporation.
+the OCANetwork, also known as Five Points Media, is currently in transition to become a provincially registered not-for-profit corporation.
 To the best of our knowledge, ours will be the only community channel of its kind.

 We are looking for new programming ideas, with our focus being mostly on fringe and minority groups whose members are mostly ignored by mainstream media.
 These include, but are not limited to, the Indigenous population, People of Colour, members of the LGBTQQIP2SAA community, and people of various cultures and religions.

 We will continue to donate all video and media services to registered charities and benevolent not-for-profit groups that promote unity and support all members of the community.
 Our eventual goal will be to expand our programming to cover all of Ontario through a network of regional bureau facilities.
 This service will help all people in Ontario to learn about each other and work in unity.